Calling all dog lovers for a cute holiday baking project involving HOMEMADE DOG TREATS and BACON PB GLAZE! lols, life is awesome.

 Merry Christmas, dog friends of the internet!
 Sage wishes you lots of warmth and snuggles.

 Also: please do yourself a favor and check out these adorable dog treat cookie cutters on Amazon.
-I die.
+So necessary.

 - 1 cup pumpkin